Frijol/climate-change/notes/renewables.md

 # Renewable energy
 * Hoped-for breakthrough technologies: fusion reactors, nanoscale solar cells [Victor]
+* "clean coal": idea whereby coal-fired plants capture CO2 before it leaves the smokestack and bury it (sequester) in the earth.
+Mechanism: pressurized CO2 injected into saline aquifers below impermeable caprock - 1k-8k feet deep.
+There, it would form mild carbonic acid, which would dissolve and precipitate out as dolomite and limestone [Weisman, 223][Weisman]

 ## Wind
 * Wind: fastest growing renewable.
 Solar electric is second [Lovins, 71][Lovins]